In a world of despair, ruled by tyrants and parasites, where is the room for hope?

-It would be another bitterly cold night, but every night in the desert was freezing.
+It would be another cold night, but every night in the desert was freezing.
 Tokal grimaced.
 His people had learned to survive in the midst of so many of his people who had not.

 Sera, oh Sera, my love for you is greater than these peaks, more priceless than this treasure of shining, earth-born stars!